daronphang/programming-resources/cloud-computing/AWS/services/integration/products.md

 - Cost-effective processing e.g. spot pricing
 - Integrates with other AWS services
 - Security and compliance
+- EMRFS to reliably access S3 from EMR clusters

 ## AWS Glue Databrew